Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 IMY: first in Europe to fine for Google Analytics

-Unlike Denmark, where Datatilsynet cannot issue fines directly (GDPR Recital 151 requires court prosecution), IMY issues administrative fines directly.
+Unlike Denmark, where Datatilsynet can't issue fines directly (GDPR Recital 151 requires court prosecution), IMY issues administrative fines directly.
 No police referral.
 No court delay.
 When IMY decides, the fine is real.

 IMY's largest GDPR fines